Wiferpagri/cookiecutter-data-science-personal/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures         <- Generated graphics and figures to be used in reporting.
     │
-    ├── requirements.txt    <- The requirements file for reproducing the analysis environment.
+    ├── environment.yml    <- The requirements file for reproducing the analysis environment.
     │
     ├── .here              <- File that will stop the search if none of the other criteria │                         apply when searching head of project.